 While that seems impossible, it’s true because small farmers generally use sustainable agriculture measures and grow a greater diversity of crops on their land.

-By farming this way, they produce food that they can sell in local markets, grow plants and raise animals that are healthier, heartier, and more productive, and save money while helping the environment by not using chemical fertilizers and pesticides.
+By farming this way, they produce food that they can sell in local markets.
+Organic farms grow plants and raise animals that are healthier, heartier, and more productive, and save money while helping the environment by not using chemical fertilizers and pesticides.

 Micro farms mainly rely on manual labor and don’t use advanced machinery and technology.
 Owners of small farms don’t depend on a single cash crop and its market price, nor do they depend on government subsidies for income.